Privacy Notice

 Who we are

-"Sylure", "we", "us" and "our" refers to the entity operating the Sylure platform and this website (the "Company").
+"Sylure", "we", "us" and "our" refers to Sylure Ltd, a company registered in England and Wales, operating the Sylure platform and this website.
 If you are using Sylure through your employer or another organisation, that organisation may be the data controller for personal data in customer uploads and DSAR workflows.

 Scope of this notice